-In the fall of 2004, the late USC alumnus Bill Tilley (’61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
-Bill was the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.’s Restaurant and Brewery.
+In the fall of 2004, the late USC alumnus Bill Tilley ('61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
+Bill was the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.'s Restaurant and Brewery.
 Nadine is an avid breeder of champion Andalusian horses.
-She hopes that a future Traveler will be bred at Tilley’s Andalusians, her Hemet ranch that is now known as “The Home of Traveler.”
+She hopes that a future Traveler will be bred at Tilley's Andalusians at Fieldstone Farm in Hidden Valley, now known as "The Home of Traveler."

 Saukko first appeared on Traveler in the outfit that actor Charlton Heston wore in "Ben Hur."
 That proved to be too cumbersome, so Saukko crafted his own leather costume in 1962, modeled after the Tommy Trojan statue on the USC campus (that outfit is on display in Heritage Hall).
 But he still sometimes wore Heston's helmet.
 Interestingly, Saukko was once employed by Jim Crowley, one of Notre Dame's "Four Horsemen."